 Patching vulnerabilities that allow network access is not enough to prevent ransomware attacks, researchers warn.
 Attackers have been found to install backdoor malware using vulnerabilities while they still have the opportunity and return to launch an attack long after the victim has applied security updates.

-Hackers have used a critical bug in a telephony system to gain access to the victim’s network and launch the Lorenz ransomware attack, found analysts at the intelligence and cyber security consultancy S-RM.
+Hackers have used a critical bug in a telephony system to gain access to the victim’s network and launch the Lorenz ransomware news attack, found analysts at the intelligence and cyber security consultancy S-RM.

 Backdoor and patched vulnerabilities